baileyherbert/caprover-deploy/README.md

 `CAPROVER_PASSWORD` to the plain-text master password for CapRover.
 It is of course recommended to use a secure, randomly generated password rather than a personal one.

+> Don't want to store your password in plain-text?
+See the bottom of this file for how to protect it.

 Now deploy the `baileyherbert/caprover-deploy:latest` image from the deployment tab, and wait for the success message to appear in the app logs.
 The app is now up and running, and ready to proxy your deployments.
 No other configuration is necessary.